École centrale de Nantes: National partnerships

 Centrale Nantes is a public institution and as such falls within the scope of the French Ministry of Higher Education and Research.
 The Ministry prepares and implements policy on the development of higher education and in the field of research and technology, and is responsible for the allocation of state resources and funds.

-As one of the Ecoles Centrale Group alongside CentraleSupélec, Centrale Lyon, Centrale Lille, Centrale Marseille and Centrale Beijing, Centrale Nantes offers students the possibility of an exchange with another Centrale establishment.
+As one of the Écoles Centrale Group alongside CentraleSupélec, Centrale Lyon, Centrale Lille, Centrale Marseille and Centrale Beijing, Centrale Nantes offers students the possibility of an exchange with another Centrale establishment.

-In 2014 the Alliance Centrale – Audencia – ensa Nantes was created, bringing together Centrale Nantes, Audencia Business School and l'Ecole Nationale Supérieure d'Architecture de Nantes.
+In 2014 the Alliance Centrale – Audencia – ensa Nantes was created, bringing together Centrale Nantes, Audencia Business School and l'École Nationale Supérieure d'Architecture de Nantes.
 This strategic alliance brings together engineering, business studies, architecture and design.
 The double degree programmes in 'Engineering and Management' and 'Engineering and Architecture' were also launched as part of the alliance.

 Centrale Nantes has numerous additional French academic partners, listed below: